WuchiOnline/ThrowAssist/README.md

 ## Features

+- Designed to be fun-to-learn, yet hard-to-master.

-- Designed as a fun-to-learn, hard-to-master interaction with decreased user fatigue and frustration when compared to standard throwing implementations.
+- Notably decreased user fatigue and frustration when compared to standard throwing implementations.

 - Multi-factor detection system that guesses if a throw is intended towards the target object before applying smoothing algorithm.